Technica-Engineering/kalash/kalash/doc/contributing.md

 * **If `flake8` tells you your code is crap, fix it before creating a pull request**.
 We want this project to have high code quality standards.
 The pipeline will check it for you, so if it doesn't pass you will have to correct yourself before proceeding. 😄
 * **Use type hints**.
 Seriosusly.
 Code that takes little care of the types will be rejected right away.
 We know Python is dynamically typed but we don't like it.
 It seems like a pain in the neck in the beginning but spend a month with type hints and you'll never go back.
 It's much easier to catch nasty bugs when you use them.
 * **Create tests**.
 Generally, small fixes *might* be accepted without tests, usually when we're dealing with something that's blatantly obvious.
 But you should always prefer to create tests for your changes and test locally before creating a pull request.
 * **Use a good editor or an IDE**.
 You should aim for no red squiggly lines, be it in VSCode or PyCharm, doesn't matter.
-But be sure that if one of the maintainers pulls your change and sees red squiggly lines, you will need to correct your changes accordingly before anything can be merged.
+But be sure that if one of the maintainers pulls your change and sees red squiggly lines, you will need to correct your changes accordingly before anything can be merged. **We strongly recommend VSCode with Pylance Python Server**, always the latest stable version.
 * If you're using **type aliases** consider adding them in `"config.py"` and documenting them in the `__doc__` attribute. `"config.py"` contains the base data model for Kalash, we want to keep it that way so that it's easy to reason about type dependencies. **Type aliases are recommended** because if whenever you decide you need a different type, you only need to change one line (unless the type is incompatible). 😀

+## How the release is built 🔨

+1. The changes in the `Unreleased` section of `CHANGELOG.md` are moved under a new version tag.
+2. The CI pipeline for the latest `master` commit is proven to be green through-and-through.
+3. The maintainer tags the release using unannotated `git tag` with the `v` prefix, e.g. `git tag v4.0.0`.
+4. The tag is pushed to remote using `git push --tags`.
+5. The maintainer creates a Release in the [Release view](https://github.com/Technica-Engineering/kalash/releases) on GitHub.
+6. When the new release is posted the pipeline runs automatically with steps as defined in `.github/workflows/deploy-workflow.yaml`.
+7. Final result: the Python Package Wheel is pushed to PyPI and is now installable with the `pip` package manager.